VForWaTer/tool-specs/docs/input.md

 library used for parsing input.
 In this case, file paths are passed as ordinary strings and the parsing library will not attempt to load the file.

-There are a number of file formats, which are loaded by default (and can be set via the `format` field):
+There are a number of file formats, which are loaded by default:

 | file extension | Python |  R  |  Matlab |  NodeJS  |